airbnb/visx/README.md

 **Goal**

-The goal is to create a library of components you can use to make both your own reusable chart library or your slick custom one-off chart. vx is largely unopinionated and is meant to be build on top of.
+The goal is to create a library of components you can use to make both your own reusable chart library or your slick custom one-off chart. vx is largely unopinionated and is meant to be built upon.
 Keep your bundle sizes down and use only the packages you need.

 **How?**